 When Do I Need a Business Lawyer for My Small Business?

-Among the countless worries for entrepreneurs who are starting or are already running a small business is the question of whether they need a business lawyer.
-The perception is that attorneys charge high rates and many small businesses don't have much, if any, extra capital with which to pay lawyers.
-As a result, most small business owners only hire an attorney experienced with business matters when confronted with a serious legal problem (e.g., you're sued by a customer).
-However, legal help is a cost of doing business that often saves you money and helps your business in the long run.
+As a result, most small business owners only hire an attorney experienced with business matters when confronted with a severe legal problem (e.g., you're sued by a customer).
+Legal help is a cost of doing business that often saves money and helps your business in the long run.

 While you certainly don't need an attorney for every step of running your business, an ounce of prevention is worth a pound of the cure.
-This article will explain when you can cover legal issues on your own or with minimal attorney assistance and when you will definitely need a business lawyer.
+This article will explain when you can cover legal issues independently or with minimal attorney assistance and when you need a small business lawyer.

 Issues You Can Handle on Your Own

-There are certain matters that are fairly straightforward and/or not unduly difficult to learn and therefore do not require the services of an attorney who charges at least $200 per hour.
-There are enough expenses associated with running a business, why not save yourself a load of money and do it yourself if you can?
+Certain matters are pretty straightforward or not unduly difficult to learn and, thus, do not require the services of an attorney who charges a high hourly rate.
+There are enough expenses associated with running a business.
+Why not save yourself a load of money and do it yourself?

 The following is a list of some tasks that business owners should consider taking on themselves (with the aid of self-help resources, online and in print):